belle2/basf2/analysis/doc/GraFEI.rst

 To avoid the use of a unique identifier for each ancestor, a system of classes is used:
 6 for :math:`\Upsilon (4S)` resonances, 5 for :math:`B^{\pm,0}` mesons, 4 for :math:`{D^{*}_{(s)}}^{\pm, 0}`, 3 for :math:`D^{\pm,0}`,
 2 for :math:`K_{s}^{0}`, 1 for :math:`\pi^{0}`` or :math:`J/\psi` and 0 for particles not belonging to the decay tree.
-This new representation of the LC.A is called LCAS matrix, where the S stands for "stage".
+This new representation of the LCA is called LCAS matrix, where the S stands for "stage".
 An example of decay tree with its corresponding LCAS matrix is:

 .. figure:: figs/decay_tree.png